smarthome-go/homescript/README.md

 ```

 #### Get Arg
-After validating the existence of an arbitrary argument, it can be accessed using the `getArg` function
+After validating the existence of an arbitrary argument, it can be accessed using the `getArg` function.
-Just like the `checkArg` function, this one requires the identifier of the argument to be retrieved
+Just like the `checkArg` function, this requires the identifier of the desired argument.
-If the argument does not exist, this function will throw an error
+If the argument does not exist, this function will return an error.
-Due to this, it is recommended to use the `checkArg` function from above
+Due to this, it is recommended to use the `checkArg` function beforehand.

 Warning: this function will always return a string because the argument type must be generic.
 If the function's return value is required as an integer, it can be parsed using `num(getArg('number'))`